Aurenore/pcsc-project2/README.md

-PCSC-Solving-ODE
+#PCSC-Solving-ODE
-Porject for the *Programming concepts in scientific computing* (MATH-458) course.
+Project for the *Programming concepts in scientific computing* (MATH-458) course.

 This project implements different numerical methods to solve ordinary differential equations with generic non linear functions.
 Theses methods are divided into two categories: implicit and explicit methods.
 The explicit methods implemented are: Adams Bashforth  and Runge Kutta.
 The implicit method implemented is Adams Moulton.